geekyme/demo-react-hooks/README.md

 A few examples are show cased here:

-### A simple editable list

-- Using useState / useContext hooks to create a global observable store
-- Providing custom useAppContext hook as an API to the store
-- Store mutators are also passed down in context
-- Using useState hook as transient component state (errors, input state, etc.)
-- Using useEffect hook to do things like run init state
-- Using custom hooks (useAdd / useRemove) to handle side effects.

 ### A standalone form field

 - Using custom useFormState to mask complexity of getting data from context / state